 Here is a quick video on how to set up your classrooms on the site.
 The first minute of the video talks a little about setting up your username and account.
 If you have already completed that, you can skip this part!

 If you are teaching older students, they can create their own accounts!
 This is nice if you have a lot of students.
 Just share the classroom username and password with your students.
-Then they go to boomlearning.com and click on “students” and create their own account following the prompts.
+Then they go to boomlearning.com and click on add students and create their own account following the prompts.

 This video shows you how to add students using your existing Google Classroom.
 It’s such a time saver!

-How to Assign Decks to Students in Boom
+How To Assign Boom Card Decks to Students

 There are a few ways you can assign or send decks to your students.
 The best way really depends on your class setup and your goal for the activity.